Seagate/cortx-k8s/README.md

 ### Deploy with SSL Certificate

 By default, CORTX is installed with a self-signed SSL certificate.
-This section describes how to deploy with a custom SSL instead.
+This section describes how to deploy with a custom certificate instead.

 Before deploying CORTX, create a Kubernetes Secret that contains the SSL certificate.